 I help to translate and navigate the confusion around grief and signpost clients to my reading lists, self-help practices and knowledge of how to navigate loss and dramatic change.
 In sharing these, hopefully together we can take away the stigma of asking for support and encourage individuals to find their best way forward in living healthily with their grief.

-Corporate Clients include: Ogilvy UK, Travers Smith LLP, Howard Kennedy LLP, Premier Companies UK, Soho House Group, Brighton & Hove Council, Arbuthnot Latham, BBC Children’s Programming, Sky, Weber Shandwick, Harbottle & Lewis and Secret Mode.
+Corporate Clients include: Ogilvy UK, Travers Smith LLP, Howard Kennedy LLP, Premier Companies UK, Soho House Group, Brighton & Hove Council, Arbuthnot Latham, BBC Children’s Programming, Sky, Weber Shandwick, Harbottle & Lewis, McGuireWoods LLP and Secret Mode.
 For Kamwell: Elsevier, SimplyHealth, BDO.
 For Work Wellbeing, J.O.Hambro, Natixis, NHS Lothian.

 And in collaboration with The Good Grief Project: Jupiter AM, Legal Business Research, Savills, PWC, DAC Beachcroft LLP, Nord Anglia Education and others.
 I work regularly for The Soke, Mental Health and Wellbeing Clinic, London.

 I also produce and present podcasts for companies (interviewing staff) and those titles have included Hybrid Work, Shifting the Needle, The Intersection, The Challenges of Lockdown, The Importance of Kindness (World Mental Health Day) and podcasts for Ogilvy UK – ‘Ogilvy on Air’.

 I enjoy being a guest on other people’s podcasts:

 ILO (International Labour Organisation) The Future of Work Podcast